twowaits/SDE-Interview-Questions/Intuit/README.md

 * [References](#ref)
 ____
 <b name="coding">Coding round questions</b><br/>
 - You have been two integers n and m where n is the size of the array and m is the number of the edges.
-The next line contains an array of size n and next m lines contains two integers x and y each which represents that there exists a bidirectional edge between x and y.
+The next line contains an array of size n and next m lines contain two integers x and y each which represents that there exists a bidirectional edge between x and y.
 We have to output the number of permutations of the array which are lucky.
 A permutation is said to be lucky if for every Vi in the array there exists an edge between Vi and Vi+1.